 Squash Vine Borer

-The squash vine borer is the biggest nemesis of the zucchini.
+The squash vine borer is the biggest pest of the zucchini.
 I don’t think we’ve gone a single year without getting vine borers on our plants.
 The squash vine borer is a daytime flying moth that lays eggs on the base of its host plants.
 These eggs hatch and the larvae burrow into the stem and eat their way back out.
 Once your plant gets vine borers in it, its fate is sealed and your plant will die.
 Planting a second round of squash later in the season allows you to get zucchini from the new plant if the first one dies.

 Saving Zucchini Seeds

-You can save seeds from zucchini plants, however be careful about what variety you are growing as a lot of seeds on the market are hybrids and you can’t save seeds from them.
+You can save seeds from zucchini plants, however be careful about what variety you’re growing as a lot of seeds on the market are hybrids and you can’t save seeds from them.
 If you do choose to save seeds from your zucchini, make sure that it wasn’t planted too close to other types of squash as they can cross pollinate.